bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_BalanceWeightTensioner/Documentation.md

 Properties of WeightTensioner used in railway.
-The property set can be used by the predefined type TENSIONINGEQUIPMENT of IfcDiscreteAccessory
+The property set can be used by the predefined type TENSIONINGEQUIPMENT of IfcDiscreteAccessory.